Sherard, Robert Harborough (writer) – Archive and Library

 He was born in 1861 and was educated at Oxford University.
 After he graduated, he became a professional journalist writing for a wide range of publications.
 He became particularly interested in working conditions and urban poverty.
 He was also commissioned to write several articles on child labour.
-He lived most of his life in France and Corsica where he wrote memoirs of French life.
+For most of his life, he lived in France and Corsica where he wrote memoirs of French life.

 The collection includes letters written to Sherard, diaries, works in manuscript and typescript including novels and short stories, and sundry papers.